 Thesis Track Requirements

 Students selecting the Thesis Track will complete 6 hours of thesis research.
 The thesis will consist of original research designed and conducted by the student under the supervision of a faculty advisor.
 The student will conduct the thesis research study once approved by the committee, then write the thesis document and defend the study before the committee.
-During the MSCABH application process, GRE scores are only required for applicants of the Thesis Track.
+During the CABH application process, GRE scores are only required for applicants of the Thesis Track.

 Applied Track Requirements

 Students selecting the Applied Track will complete 6 credits of field experience.
 As part of the field experience, students will work part time at an agency or organization on a child/adolescent behavioral health issue of importance to that entity.
 The identified child/adolescent behavioral health issue provides the basis of a Field Experience Project that should be of professional interest to the student and also of benefit to the entity.
 Field experience projects vary considerably by topic, depending upon the agency's needs and the student's interests.
 For example, a student might: